coala/coala/docs/Developers/Writing_Native_Bears.rst

 So we've got a result, but what if we need our Bear to depend on results from a different Bear?

-Well coala has an efficient dependency management system that would run the other Bear before your Bear and get its results for you.
+Well, coala has an efficient dependency management system that would run the other Bear before your Bear and get its results for you.
 All you need to do is to tell coala which Bear(s) you want to run before your Bear.